lillialexis/e3db/README.md

-# Tozny Personal Data Service
+# Tozny End-to-End Encrypted Database

 The Tozny End-to-End Encrypted Database (E3DB) is a storage platform with powerful sharing and consent management features.